MicrosoftDocs/biztalk-docs/biztalk/technical-guides/test-scenario-server-architecture.md

    - A Visual Studio 2008 project on **VSTS_TestController** is executed.
 The project loads an instance of the BizUnit class, loads the specified BizUnit XML configuration file, and begins executing the steps defined in the BizUnit configuration file.

      > [!NOTE]
-     >  For more information about the XML configuration file used by BizUnit, see the topic “Defining Tests Using an XML Configuration File” at [https://go.microsoft.com/fwlink/?LinkId=143432](https://go.microsoft.com/fwlink/?LinkId=143432).
+     >  For more information about the XML configuration file used by BizUnit, see the topic “Defining Tests Using an XML Configuration File”, [here](https://go.microsoft.com/fwlink/?LinkId=143432).

    - After completing the Test Setup steps, one of the steps in the BizUnit project executes a command that displays a dialog box which prompts you to start a “priming” test run to submit priming messages to the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] environment.